The Role of Mirror Neurons in Nonprofit Storytelling

 Mirror neutrons were initially discovered by a group of Italian researchers.
 They were testing the “premotor area” of the brain of Macau monkeys.
 That’s the part of the brain that is activated when the animals perform certain physical actions (like picking up a nut).
 What surprised the researchers was that very same part of the brain would “light up” when the monkeys were observing a different monkey picking up the nut.
 In other words, the monkeys’ brains were imitating the physical gesture they saw even though they hadn’t actually moved an inch.

 As it turns out, the same basic thing happens with us humans.
 The parts of our brains that light up when we do something also light up when we watch somebody else perform that same action.
 In fact, these mirror neurons even fire when we read about someone else performing the action (hence the wincing feeling when you read about nails scratching a chalkboard).
 There’s even evidence that this happens on an emotional level when we observe the physical manifestation of someone else’s emotional state.
-In short, it appears that we’re designed to internally mirror others’ experiences whether those experiences are seen, heard, or read.
+In short, we internally mirror others’ experiences, whether through sight, hearing, or reading.

-This is all fascinating but what does it mean for nonprofit marketing?
-It reinforces a principle that seasoned storytellers are already well aware of—meaningful connections are made by showing and not just telling.
+This is all fascinating but what does it mean for nonprofit storytelling?
+It reinforces a principle that seasoned storytellers know intimately—meaningful connections come from showing and not just telling.

 Show Don’t Tell

 The idea of “show don’t tell” is not new.
-If you’ve ever taken a creative writing class, or read about the subject, it’s probably one of the first concepts you encountered.
+It’s one of the first concepts creative writing books and classes introduce.
 The idea is simple; you need to paint a mental picture for the reader with your words.
 Instead of writing “The boy was happy,” you write something like “A smile spread across the boy’s face.”
 Showing means using language that helps the reader conjure up a vivid mental image.

 If the doorway to the donation rests in the reader’s heart, then the path to that doorway runs through the senses.

 With writing, we know that it’s about more than painting a picture though; it’s about creating a felt experience.
 The insights gleaned from the mirror neuron research confirm how important it is to choose your words carefully.
-By hitting the right buttons with the language you use in your appeals, you can connect a reader to the story you are telling in a more visceral way.
+By hitting the right buttons with your appeals-language, you connect a reader to your story in a more visceral way.
 You can help transport them from the page to the front lines.

 Consider the difference between these two passages: